Prescription Drug Misuse

 Intended Audience:

-This presentation is ideal for healthcare providers, pharmacists, educators, parents, community leaders, school aged children, policymakers, and anyone interested in learning about the risks of prescription drug misuse and how to prevent it.
+This presentation is ideal for healthcare providers, pharmacists, educators, parents, community leaders, students, policymakers, and anyone interested in learning about the risks of prescription drug misuse and how to prevent it.

 Description:

-This essential session designed to educate participants on the life-saving potential of naloxone, an opioid overdose reversal medication.
-This training will equip attendees with the knowledge and skills necessary to recognize the signs of an opioid overdose and effectively administer naloxone.
-The goal is to empower individuals to act quickly and confidently in emergency situations to save lives.
+This essential session is designed to educate participants on the life-saving potential of naloxone, a medication used to reverse opioid overdoses.
+Attendees will learn how to recognize the signs of an opioid overdose and how to safely and effectively administer naloxone.
+The goal is to prepare individuals to respond quickly and confidently in emergency situations to help save lives.

 Key Topics: